Monday 15 May and Tuesday 16 May 2006

-Unfortunately Prague is no longer a bargain in Europe.
-Tourist are everywhere and talking to the locals citizens can no longer afford to buy everyday goods as a result of the prices going up with the tourist intakes.
+Unfortunately Prague is no a travellers longer a bargain in Europe.
+Tourists are everywhere and talking to the locals they told me that citizens can no longer afford to buy everyday goods as a result of the prices going up with the tourist intakes.
 Beer however is an exception.
 The St Nicks Cathedral was worth a visit, some stunning sights and paintings.
 In Prague at least the local church does let you take photos, something I know I won’t be able to do in Rome 😦